Synthetixio/SIPs/SIPS/sip-fee-reclamation-and-rebates.md

   Then

-  - ✅ the exchange succeeds and no fee is charged
+  - ✅ the exchange succeeds and no rebate or reclamation is required

   ***